 Working with laboratories in Monroe County, the surveillance team identifies carbapenem resistant organisms, as well as those resistant to third generation cephalosporins.
-Demographic data, as well as data about the nature of the identified bacterial culture are collected to identify potential risk factors for infection and to classify cases as Hospital-onset (HO), healthcare-associated community onset (HACO), or community-associated (CA).
-Selected isolates are sent to the Centers for Disease Control and Prevention (CDC) for further study.
+Demographic data and potential risk factors for infection and prior exposure to health care are collected.
+Selected isolates are sent to the CDC for further study.

 - Wozniak JE; Band VI; Conley A; Rishishwar L; Burd EM; Satola SW; Hardy D; Tsay R; Farley MM; Jacob JT; Dumyati G; Jordan IK; Weiss DS.
 A Nationwide Screen of carbapenem-resistant reveals an isolate with enhanced virulence and clinically undetected colistin-heteroresistance.
 Antimicrob agents and chemother.
 2019;Epub 2019 Feb 25. doi: 10.1128/AAC.00107-19.